-Section 5.6 of the GDA Transport Strategy sets out cycle policy in the Region.
-The routes identified in the Transport Strategy are those established in the Greater Dublin Area Cycle Network Plan 2013 (GDACNP) (NTA 2013).
+Section 5.6 of the GDA Transport Strategy sets out cycle policy in the region.
+The routes identified in the GDA Transport Strategy are those established in the GDACNP (NTA 2013).

-The provisions of the Transport Strategy (including bus-based transport modes), were evaluated for potential significant effects, and measures integrated into the Strategy on foot of SEA recommendations in order to ensure that potential adverse effects were mitigated.
+The provisions of the GDA Transport Strategy (including bus-based transport modes), were evaluated for potential significant effects, and measures were integrated into the GDA Transport Strategy on foot of SEA recommendations in order to ensure that potential adverse effects were mitigated.